- About AHTA

-Academic coursework is the springboard for those considering a career in horticultural therapy (HT).
-HT education is multidisciplinary and encompasses studies in human sciences and plant science, as well as HT concepts and techniques.
-Although not mandatory, many individuals choose to pursue advanced degrees.
+Academic coursework is the foundation for those considering a career in horticultural therapy.
+Horticultural therapy education is multidisciplinary and encompasses studies in human sciences and plant science, as well as horticultural therapy concepts and techniques.

 AHTA-Accredited Certificate Programs

-Horticultural therapy *certificate programs are instructional programs for college credit that are designed to provide a foundation in the theory and application of horticultural therapy for diverse populations.
-In accrediting these programs, AHTA assures that the program meets nationally-endorsed standards in the profession, and meets the horticultural therapy requirements for the AHTA’s voluntary professional registration program.
+Horticultural therapy certificate programs* are instructional programs for college credit that are designed to provide a foundation in the theory and application of horticultural therapy for diverse populations.
+In accrediting these programs, AHTA assures that the program meets nationally endorsed standards in the profession, and meets the horticultural therapy requirements for AHTA’s voluntary professional registration program.

 Accreditation further assures that the program achieves designated outcomes for the institutions as well as AHTA’s educational requirements and is consistent with their respective goals and objectives.

-- To apply to have a program accredited by the AHTA as an Accredited Certificate Program, click here to view the Policies and Procedures.
+- Before applying to have a program accredited by AHTA as an Accredited Certificate Program, review the Policies and Procedures.

-- For the Application Form to have a Certificate Program accredited by the AHTA, click here.
+- Complete the online Application Form to have a Certificate Program accredited by AHTA

-*Please note that graduates of certificate programs are not ‘certified’ horticultural therapists.
-They receive a certificate of completion of horticultural therapy coursework which will be required should they pursue professional registration with AHTA.
+*Note that graduates of certificate programs are not ‘certified’ horticultural therapists.
+They receive a certificate of completion of horticultural therapy coursework which, if accompanied by the affiliated college or university transcript, will be required should they pursue professional registration with AHTA.